sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

              (mixnode - version 1.0.0-rc.1)

 nym-mixnode-init
 Initialise the mixnode

 USAGE:
-    nym-mixnode init [OPTIONS] --host <host> --id <id> --wallet-address <wallet-address>
+    nym-mixnode init [OPTIONS] --id <ID> --host <HOST> --wallet-address <WALLET_ADDRESS>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

 OPTIONS:
+        --announce-host <ANNOUNCE_HOST>
+            The custom host that will be reported to the directory server

+    -h, --help
+            Print help information

+        --host <HOST>
+            The host on which the mixnode will be running

+        --http-api-port <HTTP_API_PORT>
-        --announce-host <announce-host>      The custom host that will be reported to the directory server --host <host>                        The host on which the mixnode will be running --http-api-port <http-api-port>      The port on which the mixnode will be listening for http requests --id <id>                            Id of the nym-mixnode we want to create config for.
+            The port on which the mixnode will be listening for http requests

+        --id <ID>
+            Id of the mixnode we want to create config for

+        --mix-port <MIX_PORT>
+            The port on which the mixnode will be listening for mix packets

+        --validators <VALIDATORS>
+            Comma separated list of rest endpoints of the validators

+        --verloc-port <VERLOC_PORT>
+            The port on which the mixnode will be listening for verloc packets

+        --wallet-address <WALLET_ADDRESS>
-        --mix-port <mix-port>                The port on which the mixnode will be listening for mix packets --validators <validators>            Comma separated list of rest endpoints of the validators --verloc-port <verloc-port>          The port on which the mixnode will be listening for verloc packets --wallet-address <wallet-address>    The wallet address you will use to bond this mixnode, e.g. nymt1z9egw0knv47nmur0p8vk4rcx59h9gg4zuxrrr9
+            The wallet address you will use to bond this mixnode, e.g. nymt1z9egw0knv47nmur0p8vk4rcx59h9gg4zuxrrr9

 ```